Gionni2D/state-ex-machina/README.md

 ### Define the State

-State represents the current condition of the data and UI elements
+State represents a photo of all the dynamic information needed to present the view and for the model to interact with the domain (and update itself)

 ```kotlin
 data class CounterState(